binh-vu/rust-python-template/README.md

-# cookitcutter-rustpython
+# rust-python-template

-Cookiecutter template for creating a Rust library and its Python wrapper.
+Project template for creating a Python library with Rust extensions.
+It uses PyO3 with two building options: maturine (default) and setuptools-rust.

-## Features

--
+If you have more than one Rust extensions (libraries), use setuptools-rust.
+Otherwise, you can stay with maturine.
+Checkout their documentations for more information.